Kevin Spacey's sex abuse denials 'not worthy of your belief,' lawyer tells jury | Law-Order

 Anthony Rapp, now 50, accused Spacey of making an unwanted sexual advance on him 1986, when he was 14-years-old and Spacey was 26.
 Spacey denied the allegation on the stand and said he had never been alone with Rapp.
 Rapp’s lawyer, Richard Steigman, urged jurors to discredit Spacey’s recollection of the events.

-Rapp, who starred in the Broadway musical "Rent," sued Spacey for battery and intentional infliction of emotional distress in November 2020.
-During the trial, Judge Lewis A. Kaplan dismissed Rapp's claim for emotional distress but allowed the case to proceed on his battery claim.
+Keller urged jurors to ignore the sexual politics of the case.
+"This isn’t a team sport where you’re either on the MeToo side or the other side," Keller said.

-Last week, Spacey's lawyer challenged Rapp's memory of the 1986 incident during cross-examination, questioning him on why he described the encounter as having occurred in a bedroom when Spacey lived in a studio at the time.
-Spacey won Oscars for performances in "American Beauty" and "The Usual Suspects," but his career largely ended after more than 20 men accused him of sexual misconduct.
+Rapp sued Spacey for battery and intentional infliction of emotional distress in November 2020.
+During the trial, Judge Lewis A. Kaplan dismissed the emotional distress claim but allowed the rest of the lawsuit to proceed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)